xiangshao/xiangshao.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
-   The Risk of Implicit Guarantees: Evidence from Shadow Banks in China **Conditional Accepted at the Review of Finance** (Ji Huang & Zongbo Huang)
+   The Risk of Implicit Guarantees: Evidence from Shadow Banks in China **Review of Finance**.
+Forthcoming (Ji Huang & Zongbo Huang)

    How Local Leaders Matter: Inter-Provincial Leadership Transfers and Land Transactions in China. **Journal of Comparative Economics**.
 2022. (with Yue Li, Zhigang Tao & Hongjie Yuan)